RaulVS14/WordPress-Theme/README.md

 Lecture 49: Cover Your Assets (Adding Your Styles, Scripts, Fonts & Images)

 Lecture 50: Clean Up Your Stylesheet & Modify Your CSS for WordPress

+Lecture 51: Convert Your Static Footer to a Dynamic Footer